 freak creep on during this day in Germany.

 Do Germans Celebrate Halloween?

 Yes, they do!
 Hold on, though.
 Before you start going all out with buying stuff and decorating your house/apartment, you have to know that Halloween in Germany is different from the US.

-Halloween brought 320 million euros in sales for retailers in 2019.
 Only a few people in Germany, over 8%, love to buy Halloween decorations, costumes, makeup, and accessories.
 People with kids are the most likely to go all out and spend money for this celebration.
+Halloween only brought 320 million euros in sales for retailers in 2019.

 Although 320 million euros seems like a lot of money, it is peanuts compared to the 8.8 billion dollars this celebration brought to the USA in 2019.